Check kvm-vm

 usage: kvm-vm [-h] [-V] [--always-ok]

-Check VMs on a KVM host using "virsh list".
+Lists all virtual machines on a KVM host using "virsh list" and checks their

 options: